scottlaplant/simple_authorize/SECURITY.md

 ### How to Report

-1. **DO NOT** open a public GitHub issue for security vulnerabilities
+**Please DO NOT open a public GitHub issue for security vulnerabilities.**

+Please report security vulnerabilities to: **simpleauthorize@gmail.com**

-2. Use GitHub's private vulnerability reporting feature (see "Security" tab in the repository)
+Alternatively, you can use GitHub's private vulnerability reporting feature (see "Security" tab in the repository).

 ### What to Include